Hesam-Eskandari/tech-school/csharp/02-intermediate.md

 ## Access Modifiers
 - Access modifiers help with encapsulation (information hiding).
 - Access modifiers define the level of access of a class and its methods and fields.
-1. Public (class, method, field): can be accessed from anywhere (other classes)
+1. Public: can be accessed from anywhere (other classes)
-2. Private (method, field): can be accessed inside the host class only.
+2. Private: can be accessed inside the host class only.
+A class can be private if it is nested inside another class.
 3. Protected: will be explained later
 4. Internal: will be explained later
 5. Protected Internal: will be explained later